Gold prices edged higher in the Iraqi capital today

-Shafaq News/ Domestic and imported precious gold in the Iraqi markets edged higher on June 20, 2022.
+Shafaq News/ Domestic and imported precious gold in the Iraqi markets inched up on June 25, 2022.

 One mithqal= 5 gram